The Hidden Risks of Forgotten Subdomains in Your Infrastructure

 Every modern organization runs on dozens, sometimes hundreds, of subdomains.
 Some are crucial to daily operations, while others were created for a single campaign, a temporary test environment, or a quick demo that nobody remembers anymore.
-Here’s the uncomfortable truth: those forgotten subdomains are probably still out there, and they’re creating security holes in your infrastructure that hackers know exactly how to exploit.
+Here’s the uncomfortable truth: those forgotten subdomains are probably still out there, and they’re creating hidden risks in your infrastructure that hackers know exactly how to exploit.

 Why Subdomains Multiply Like Rabbits